Use Aurora HDR for free for 14 days.

 photo credit: Catherine Ritchie Park

 For portrait photography, another interesting ring light effect is the captivating light caught in the eyes of your subject.
 The eyes reflect the whole ring back to the viewer, making it seem as if there’s a tiny circle of light coming from within the eyes.
+Photos with and without ring lights show the difference.

 photo credit: Tony Jeeves